D. E. Evans' Core Linux Distribution is a minimal distribution of the GNU/Linux operating

 )exit

-the chroot, then reboot and start constructing the new system.Kernel firmware is not provided with this ISO.
+the chroot, then reboot and start constructing the new system.Kernel firmware is not provided with Core.
 Some chips, especially video, have issues that

 cause a problem during boot because of a requirement for this firmware.
 With my AMD (Evergreen)